luisfariass/Fatemeh-Hosseinigoki/README.md

 * F. Hosseinigoki and O. Kosut, "Gaussian Arbitrarily-Varying Channel Capacity Using List Decoding," close to submission to _Entropy, Open Access Journal_.

-* F. Hosseinigoki and O. Kosut, "Capacity of the Gaussian Arbitrarily-Varying Channel with List Decoding," in Proc. _IEEE International Symposium on Information Theory (ISIT)_, Vail, CO, Jun.
+* F. Hosseinigoki and O. Kosut, "Capacity of the Gaussian Arbitrarily-Varying Channel with List Decoding," in Proc. _IEEE International Symposium on Information Theory (ISIT)_, pp. 471-475, Vail, CO, Jun.
 2018.

 * F. Hosseinigoki and O. Kosut, "The Gaussian Interference Channel in the Presence of Malicious Jammers," submitted to _IEEE Transaction on Information Theory_ on Dec.
 2017.

-* F. Hosseinigoki and O. Kosut, "The Gaussian Interference Channel in the Presence of a Malicious Jammer," in Proc. _54th Annual Allerton Conference on Communication, Control, and Computing_, Monticello, IL, 2016, pp. 679-686.
+* F. Hosseinigoki and O. Kosut, "The Gaussian Interference Channel in the Presence of a Malicious Jammer," in Proc. _54th Annual Allerton Conference on Communication, Control, and Computing_, pp. 679-686, Monticello, IL, 2016.

 * M. Samavat, F. Hosseini G. and S. Talebi, "Performance Improving of MIMO-OFDM Block Codes by Achieving a Suboptimum Permutation Distance," in Proc. _2nd Majlesi Int.
 Symposium on Telecommunication Devices (MISTD)_, Tehran, Iran, Feb.
 2014.